Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

 	The Apache Hive data warehouse software facilitates querying and managing large datasets residing in distributed storage.
 Hive provides a mechanism to project structure onto this data and query the data using a SQL-like language called HiveQL.
 The query is executed as a MapReduce job on a HDInsight cluster.

 In this lab we'll consume a dataset stored in the default Azure Blob Storage of the cluster.
 The data is device data from  "Smart Home" sensors which contain everything from temperature to light intensity metrics.
+The input data file is stored at **locaPath\BigData\HOL\data\data.csv**.

 # 3. Using the Hive web interface #